buzzfeed/solid/CONTRIBUTING.md

 >This step applies to BuzzFeed employees only.

 ### 11. Run `NPM Publish` to publish the latest version with your newly added changes.
+>This step applies to BuzzFeed employees only.

 Make sure to communicate any changes you make to library to maintain transparency and awareness for those developing with Solid.
-To update the [Solid docs](https://solid.buzzfeed.com), follow this [readme](https://github.com/buzzfeed/mono/blob/master/solid_docs/readme.md) in the Solid Docs app.
+To update the [Solid docs](https://solid.buzzfeed.com), follow this [readme](https://github.com/buzzfeed/mono/blob/master/solid_docs/readme.md) in /mono.